KumarFlow/Agentic_AI_POC/README.md

 ---

-### ✅ Step 4: Create Azure API Keys File
+### ✅ Step 4: Update Azure OpenAI API Keys File

-Create a file called `keys.py` in the root folder of the project with the following content:
+In the file called `keys.py` present in the root folder of the project, add you keys:

 ```python
 keys = {